emqx/emqx-docs/en_US/data-integration/snowflake.md

    - **Stage**: Enter `emqx`, the stage created in Snowflake for holding the data before loading it into the table.
    - **Pipe**: Enter `emqx`, the pipe automating the loading process from the stage to the table.
    - **Pipe User**: Enter `snowpipeuser`, the Snowflake user with the appropriate permissions to manage the pipe.
    - **Private Key**: Enter the path to the private RSA key, for example, `file://<path to snowflake_rsa_key.private.pem>`, or the content of RSA private key file.
-This is the key used for secure authentication, necessary for accessing the Snowflake pipe securely.
-Note that, if using a file path, the file path must be the same on all cluster nodes and must be readable by the EMQX application user.
+This is the key used for secure authentication, necessary for accessing the Snowflake pipe securely.  note that when using a file path, it must be consistent across all cluster nodes and accessible by the EMQX application user.

 8. Select the **Upload Mode**: Currently, only `Aggregated Upload` is supported.
 This method groups the results of multiple rule triggers into a single file (e.g., a CSV file) and uploads it to Snowflake, reducing the number of files and improving write efficiency.